Other / mixed grade configuration · Trapper Creek, AK

 How many students attend Trapper Creek Elementary?

 Trapper Creek Elementary has 18 students enrolled.
-It is a other school in Trapper Creek, AK.
+It is a public school in Trapper Creek, AK.

 What is the student-teacher ratio at Trapper Creek Elementary?